A 25th Anniversary Celebration of Hollins Children’s Literature Program Distinguished Alumnae

 Friday, July 7, 7:30 p.m., VAC 119

 Dhonielle Clayton, Children’s Literature M.A. ’09, founded Cake Literary, with Sona Charaipotra, a sister M.F.A. graduate of the New School Writing for Children Program.
 Cake is a literary development company committed to creating quality multi-platform content for middle grade, young adult, and women’s fiction audiences, all with a strong focus on diversity.
 She is the author, with Charaipotra, of Tiny Pretty Things and Shiny Broken Pieces.
-A former librarian, she is also one of the We Need Diverse Books team’s librarians, and co-chair of its inaugural 2016 Walter Dean Myers Award for YA fiction.
+A former librarian, she is also COO of the nonprofit We Need Diverse Books.

 Monday, July 10, 7:30 p.m., VAC 119